 Sleeping Dogs is a classic Hong Kong gangster triad story.
 Protagonist Wei Shen is an undercover Hong Kong-American police officer tasked to infiltrate the powerful Sun On Yee Triad.
 His combat prowess soon captures the attention of the leaders of the triad, and he is promoted to the rank of a branch leader.
 As the triad descends into internal war over who is to be the next chairman, Wei Shen becomes embroiled in the power struggle between the two most powerful Red Poles (commanders).
 This lands him the golden opportunity to cripple Sun On Yee for good.
 On the other hand, the slightest mistake could result in a horrific death at the hands of the triad’s most notorious torturer.

 Our Guide for this Hong Kong Trip, Officer Wei Shen

 “Follow me closely in crowded places.
 Don’t do what I do not tell you.
 And enjoy yourself.”

 Sleeping Dogs Hong Kong Trip Itinerary 1: North Point (北角)

-North Point is typically not on the itineraries of packaged Hong Kong trips.
-Most travel operators, instead, preferring to bring their guests to the more famous street markets in Mong Kok and Jordan.
-I wouldn’t say this is right or wrong, but having been to North Point in person a couple of years ago, I found the area more serene and localised.
+North Point is typically not on the itineraries of packaged Hong Kong trips, travel operators preferring instead to bring their guests to the more famous street markets in Mong Kok and Jordan.
+I wouldn’t say this is right or wrong, but having been to North Point a couple of years ago, I found the area more serene and localised than the touristy areas.
 This is a good, convenient place to get a feel of how Hong Kong residents typically live.
 Nowadays, it’s probably where a lot of attractive AirBnB offers are found.